Unicamp-OpenPower/openpower/content/post/profiling-using-tensorboard-profiler/index.md

     pip3 install -U tensorboard_plugin_profile
 ```

-## Get acess to POWER 8 VM in minicloud
+## Get access to POWER 8 VM in minicloud
 Here is a brief tutorial on how to access POWER 8 virtual machine in minicloud, first access https://openpower.ic.unicamp.br/minicloud/ and click in **Request Access**  and answer the google forms to get access.
 Here is a link that may help you to get access to an instance on minicloud https://github.com/Unicamp-OpenPower/minicloud/wiki.
 In the next section I'll show to access tensorboard by terminal.

 ## SSH connection